l3ony2k/logseq-clean-themes-red/README.md

 - I personally prefer to use a dark + red color scheme, so the main changes are in the colors
   - 0 Saturation background
   - Red accent color
+  - Adjust the display of the current block
+  - Other color fine-tuning to match the color scheme
 - Other changes
   - Increase the outer border and margin of the table
   - Increase the margin of code blocks